mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 In `export_csv` and `get_data_from_view` tasks, you can optionally export media files.
 To do this, add the following settings to your configuration file:

-* `export_file_directory`: Required.
-This is the path to the directory where Workbench will save the exported files.
+* `export_file_directory`: This is the path to the directory where Workbench will save the exported files.
+This is required unless the `export_file_url_instead_of_download` option is set to True.
 * `export_file_media_use_term_id`: Optional.
 This setting tells Workbench which Islandora Media Use term to use to identify the file to export.
 Defaults to `http://pcdm.org/use#OriginalFile` (for Original File).
 Can be either a term ID or a term URI.
+* `export_file_url_instead_of_download`: Optional.
+If set to True, file columns will contain the URL where the media file is located, and files won't be downloaded.
+* `additional_files`: Optional.
+Same as in [Adding Multiple Media](adding_multiple_media.md).
+Useful for getting out more than just the Original Files.

-Note that currently only a single file per node can be exported, and that files need to be accessible to the anonymous Drupal user to be exported.
+Note that files need to be accessible to the anonymous Drupal user to be exported.

 ### Using the CSV ID to node ID map